eviltester/thingifier/challenger/src/main/resources/content/apichallenges/solutions/mix-accept-content/post-xml-accept-json.md

 description: How to solve API challenge POST /todos XML to JSON.
 Creating a todo with XML and receiving response in JSON.
 ---

+# How to complete the challenge `POST /todos XML to JSON`

+When an API supports multiple formats in request and response we might be able to mix and match.
-How to complete the challenge `POST /todos XML to JSON` to send a POST request to create a todo item using XML but receive JSON response.
+In this challenge we send a POST request to create a todo item using XML but receive JSON response.

 ## 	POST /todos XML to JSON